Bitcoin’s Real Energy Expenditure: A Comparative Analysis

 Make no mistake, without the military and the political strength of the nation, there is no way the world accepts the dollar as the world currency.

-What is the environmental impact of war, planes, carriers, tanks, the gasoline to power them, the steel created to build them, the millions of service men and women?
+What is the environmental impact of war, planes, carriers, tanks, the gasoline to power them, the steel created to build them, and the millions of service men and women?
 It’s almost immeasurable.

 Bitcoin is housed in data centers spread around the world, typically going where the most available excess renewable energy can be used.
 All you need is an internet connection, and no military in the world can confiscate it because it is decentralized.